G-M-C/S6-Microprocessor-Lab/README.md

 Experiment 4 - Comparative Study of MASM, NASM and YASM assemblers Experiment 5 - Addition, subtraction, multiplication and division of 8-bit numbers Experiment 6 - Average of 3 numbers
+Experiment 7 - Number of 1's in a binary word Experiment 8 - Factorial of a given number using procedure
 </pre>